 The Arts Award is open to anyone up to 25 years old who is interested in being an artist or arts leader.
 It’s a brilliant way to boost your CV with a recognised qualification.

 We can offer a number of opportunities to those working towards their Arts Award within our Vocalise! programme.
-To find out more about how we can help you, please contact our Community Engagement Administrator, Joseph Hookway via email here.
+To find out more about how we can help you, please contact our Community Engagement Administrator, Josie Cowley via email here.
 You can find out more about the Arts Award on the Arts Award website below.